Stormy Daniels Pulls Out Of TV Appearance Due To ‘Legal Complications’

 The Express pointed out that it was the second time Daniels had turned away Loose Women for a live interview, which appears on ITV at 12:30 p.m., local time.

-Daniels, though, did appear in a taped Loose Women interview in August to talk about her cancelling an appearance on the British version of Celebrity Big Brother and the live ITV interview, saying it involved a custody agreement with her 7-year-old daughter, wrote DigitalSpy.com.
+Daniels, though, did appear in a taped Loose Women interview in August to talk about her canceling an appearance on the British version of Celebrity Big Brother and the live ITV interview, saying it involved a custody agreement with her 7-year-old daughter, wrote DigitalSpy.com.

 “Being a mom comes first and I wanted to be able to talk to her with everything going on,” Daniels said in the Loose Women recorded interview in August, according to the Mirror.
 “But I wanted to work with (Celebrity Big Brother producers).

-“I wanted to go onto the live show, because I knew there was an audience, apologize in person, explain myself, see what could be worked out and there’s a crazy rumor that I wanted more money – actually I gave up my entire fee and asked that it be donated to charity – so that’s just crazy,” Daniels, whose real name is Stephanie Clifford continued.
+“I wanted to go onto the live show, because I knew there was an audience, apologize in person, explain myself, see what could be worked out and there’s a crazy rumor that I wanted more money – actually I gave up my entire fee and asked that it be donated to charity – so that’s just crazy,” Daniels, whose real name is Stephanie Clifford, continued.

 Daniels became a household name after she charged that President Donald Trump’s personal attorney Michael Cohen arranged a $130,000 payment in the midst of the 2016 presidential campaign to keep her silent about an alleged affair with Trump in 2006 while he was married, CNN noted.